bedoo96/Bus-Line-Simulation-GAMA/README.md

 + Ecosystem Marin
 This project aims to use gama to simulate the interaction s between agents (different species of fish) in sea

++ Propagation Insectes

+Simulation insectes agent in a Agriculture farm